 - to investigate the immune system and the central nervous system and their interactions to understand mechanisms of immune cell dysregulation, neurodegeneration and neuroprotection

-- to develop new drugs and behavioural interventions for multiple sclerosis patients and to test them in multiple sclerosis treatment trials
+- to develop new drugs and behavioural interventions for multiple sclerosis patients and other neuroimmunological and neuroinfectious diseases and to test them in respective treatment trials

 Open positions